 It won’t take long for you to realize that manually finding and recording the Search Suggestions for even one root keyword would quickly turn into a huge task.

 What if you had a tool that automated this whole process for you?

-Turns out, there’s a 100% free tool that does exactly that – it’s the KTD Amazon Keyword Tool.
+- Tool #1: 100% free tool that does exactly that – it’s the KTD Amazon Keyword Tool.
 When you enter a keyword, it automatically queries Amazon’s search box for all the long-tail Search Suggestions for your keyword + each letter of the alphabet.

 - Product Re-Pricing